elmar8287/react_redux_tuto/README.md

 - For need State for component, we should use Classes (refactoring with Classes)
 - For update the state use `setState`

+- For install Bootstrap use this command `npm install react-bootstrap`

 - To create a production build, use `npm run build`